neondatabase/neon/docs/rfcs/034-storage-controller-restarts.md

 The storage controller may crash or be restarted outside of roll-outs.
 When a new pod is created, its call to `/step_down` will fail since the previous leader is no longer reachable.
-In this case perform the pre-existing pre-existing start-up procedure and update the leader table (without a WHERE clause).
+In this case perform the pre-existing start-up procedure and update the leader table (with the WHERE clause).
+If the update fails, the storage controller exists and consistency is maintained.

 #### Previous Leader Crashes Before New Leader Readiness